Apple have updated their requirements for certificates for their new operating system releases: https://support.apple.com/en-us/HT210176

 - Obtain an official SSL 3rd party certificate (highly recommended)

-- Manually instal and trust the server certificate on each affected device
+- Manually install and trust the server certificate on each affected device

 - Update the self-signed certificate as per the details then re-enrol all affected devices (may involve erasure of device)